 - A creamy or yellowish discharge, especially if it’s from your urethra (penis)

 - Itching or burning in the affected area

 - Pain in the testicles (balls) or rectum (arse)

-Even if you don’t have symptoms, it is possible to pass on gonorrhea from the moment you contract it.
-This means if you think you have picked it up, you should book an appointment with a doctor at your sexual health clinic as soon as possible, rather than waiting to know for sure.
+Even if you don’t have symptoms, it is possible to pass on gonorrhea from the moment you acquire it.
+This means if you think you’ve picked it up, book an appointment with a doctor at your sexual health clinic as soon as possible, rather than waiting to know for sure.

 Gonorrhea is relatively easy to treat if it’s caught early, but if not it can cause long-term problems in the body such as abscesses and disseminated infection via the blood stream.

 Gonorrhea is treated with a course of antibiotics and is relatively easy to clear as long as it is caught early.
 Your doctor may ask you to return in a couple of weeks for further testing to make sure the treatment has worked.